noraMAbdi/Event-Site/README.md

-Please refresh for events to be saved, deleted and edited from the database and display coreectly
+Please wait a few secs for events to be saved, deleted and edited from the database and display coreectly